Yandex Cloud

 8. Click Save.

-1. See the description of the CLI command for updating an instance group:
+1. See the description of the CLI command for updating a group:

 yc compute instance-group update --help